GramAddict/docs/README.md

     - interact with a recent hashtag's post likers
     - unfollow any followers
     - unfollow any followers, followed by bot
-    - unfollow any followers, followed by bot, who don't follow you
+    - unfollow any followers, followed by bot, who don't follow you back
 - Loads of available filters to customize who you interact with